Eleven-dimensional supergravity as a Calabi-Yau twofold: Calabi--Yau twofolds from certain Gorenstein rings

-that constructs supersymmetric multiplets from $\fp_0$-equivariant modules over the quotient ring $R/I$---in other words, from equivariant sheaves on~$Y$.
-As explained in~\cite{EHSequiv}, there is a generalization of the formalism to the setting of derived geometry, placing $A^\bullet_{R/I}$ in the following diagram.
+from $\fp_0$-equivariant modules over the quotient ring $R/I$---in other words, from equivariant sheaves on~$Y$---to the category of $\fp$-multiplets.
+A $\fp$-multiplet is a cochain complex of super vector bundles, equivariant for the natural action of $\fp_+$ by affine transformations, and equipped with a homotopy action of the super Poincaré algebra $\fp$ that extends this equivariance.
+(More details are given in~\cite{perspectives}.)

+The functor $A^\bu_{R/I}$ is easy to understand.
+One recalls that the smooth functions $C^\infty(N)$ on superspace admit two commuting actions of~$\fn$, by the left- and right-invariant vector fields $Q_a$ and~$D_a$, where the index $a$ refers to a basis in~$\fn_1$.
+Then one constructs the cdga